Curved Koszul duality of algebras over unital versions of binary operads: Introduction

 \paragraph{Outline}

-In Section~\ref{sec:backgr-recoll}, we lay out our conventions and notations, as well as background for the rest of the paper.
-This section does not contain any original result.
+In Section~\ref{sec:backgr-recoll}, which does not contain any original results, we lay out our conventions and notations as well as background for the rest of the paper.
 We give a quick tour of Koszul duality (Section~\ref{sec:kosz-dual-oper}), recall the definition of ``unital version'' of a quadratic operad (Section~\ref{sec:unital-versions}), and give some background on factorization homology (Section~\ref{sec:fact-homol}).
-In Section~\ref{sec:curved-coalgebras}, we define the objects with which we will be working: curved coalgebras and semi-augmented algebras.
-We also give the definitions of the bar and cobar constructions, and we prove that they are adjoint to each other.
-In Section~\ref{sec:kosz-unit-algebra}, we prove our main theorem.
-We define algebras with QLC relations and the Koszul dual curved coalgebra of such an algebra.
-We prove that if the quadratic reduction of the algebra is Koszul, then the cobar construction on the Koszul dual of the algebra is a cofibrant replacement of the algebra.
-In Section~\ref{sec:appl-sympl-n}, we apply the theory to the symplectic Poisson $n$-algebras.
-We explicitly describe the cofibrant replacement obtained by Koszul duality.
-We use it compute their derived enveloping algebras and factorization homology.
+In Section~\ref{sec:curved-coalgebras}, we define curved coalgebras and semi-augmented algebras and bar/cobar constructions suitable for our applications and we prove that they are adjoint to each other.
+In Section~\ref{sec:kosz-unit-algebra}, we define algebras with QLC relations and the Koszul dual curved coalgebra of such an algebra, and we prove our main theorem, i.e. that if the quadratic reduction of the algebra is Koszul, then the cobar construction on the Koszul dual of the algebra is a cofibrant replacement of the algebra.
+In Section~\ref{sec:appl-sympl-n}, we apply the above theory to the symplectic Poisson $n$-algebras.
+We explicitly describe the cofibrant replacement obtained by Koszul duality and we use it to compute their derived enveloping algebras, as well as factorization homology.

-\paragraph{Acknowledgments}
+\paragraph[]{Acknowledgments}

-The author is thankful to Julien Ducoulombier, Benoit Fresse, and Thomas Willwacher for helpful discussions and comments.
-The author is supported by ERC StG 678156--GRAPHCPX.
+The author is thankful to Julien Ducoulombier, Benoit Fresse, Thomas Willwacher, and Lukas Woike for helpful discussions and comments as well as to the anonymous referee for helpful remarks and suggestions.
+The author was supported by the ERC project StG 678156–GRAPHCPX and ANR project ANR-20-CE40-0016 HighAGT, and contributes to the IdEx University of Paris ANR-18-IDEX-0001.